-Your doctor will advise you how to take your medicine, including how often.
-You may be advised to use the drug at a certain time in relation to food.
-Some people take a dose before meals if the pains tend to develop after eating.
+Your doctor will advise you on how to take your medicine, including how often.
+You may be advised to use the drug at a particular time about food.
+Some people take a dose before meals if the pains develop after eating.

-Note : the pain can be relieved with medication, but it may not go away completely.
+Note: the pain can be relieved with medication, but it may not completely disappear.

 How fast do antispasmodics work?

 Antispasmodics generally work within an hour or more to relieve symptoms.
 Its effectiveness may depend on the dose you are given and how often you take it.

 In the case of being treated with klonaza, they are generally only used when you have active symptoms.
 However, this can vary depending on the reason for treating it.
 Your doctor should be able to advise you on this.

 Who can’t take antispasmodics?